History of Madagascar: End of the monarchy

 Angry at the cancellation of the Lambert Charter and seeking to restore property seized from French citizens, France invaded Madagascar in 1883 in what became known as the first Franco-Hova War (Hova as a name referring to the Merina aristocrats).
 At the war's end, Madagascar ceded Antsiranana (Diégo Suarez) on the northern coast to France and paid 560,000 gold francs to the heirs of Joseph-François Lambert.
 In Europe, meanwhile, European diplomats had worked out an agreement whereby Britain, in order to establish control over the Sultanate of Zanzibar, ceded its rights over the island of Heligoland to Germany and renounced all claims of influence in Madagascar in favor of France.
-The agreement spelled the end of the Madagascan political independence.
-Rainilaiarivony had succeeded in playing the various European powers against one another, but now France could act without fear of British support towards the Madagascans.
+The agreement spelled the end of the Malagasy political independence.
+Rainilaiarivony had succeeded in playing the various European powers against one another, but now France could act without fear of British support towards the Malagasies.

 In 1895, a French flying column landed in Mahajanga (Majunga) and marched by way of the Betsiboka River to the capital, Antananarivo, taking the city's defenders by surprise (they had expected an attack from the much closer east coast).
 Twenty French soldiers died fighting and 6,000 died of malaria and other diseases before the second Franco-Hova War ended.
 In 1896 the French Parliament voted to annex Madagascar.
 The 103-year-old Merina monarchy ended with the royal family sent into exile in Algeria.